-KLA-Tencor's SensArray® SensorWafers are a portfolio of advanced wireless temperature monitoring wafers that capture the effect of the process environment on production wafers.
+KLA-Tencor's SensArray® SensorWafers are a portfolio of advanced wireless and wired temperature monitoring wafers that capture the effect of the process environment on production wafers.
 These SensorWafers provide unique insight into thermal uniformity and profile temperature under real production conditions.
 SensArray products are used in many semiconductor and flat panel display fabrication processes, including lithography, etch and deposition.
+In August 2013, we introduced the SensArray HighTemp-350XP which provides in-situ wireless wafer temperature measurements for elevated temperature IC processes.